On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 For over 100 years, this has been a great place to enjoy lunch or dinner.
 It is worth a visit just for the decor alone.
 Beautiful walls of coloured yacht flags and ensigns allow you to travel the world from your chair with beverage in hand.

-Visit the Scrimshaw Museum on the top floor of the building to see the largest private collection of Scrimshaw artwork in the world.
-Scrimshaw art, typically created by whalers, is engravings and carvings on or of bone, cartilage or ivory, the byproducts of the whaling industry.
+Visit the Scrimshaw Museum to see the largest private collection of Scrimshaw artwork in the world.
+Scrimshaw art is engravings on and carvings from whale bone, cartilage or ivory, the byproducts of the whaling industry.
+The whalers were the artists.
 The museum pieces date back to the 19th century.

-North of the cafe and west of the marina’s is Horta’s downtown.
+North of the cafe and west of the marina is Horta’s downtown.

 Walking northward from the town hall, the clock tower quickly becomes visible.